pirl-unc/fastmultiqc/readme.md

 This worked well prior to aquaseq.
-It should have it's group options and the seqware user removed.
+It needs to have the group options and the seqware user removed from the dockerfile.